London The Exam Coach London The Exam Coach

 Where qualifying applications for admission exceed the number of places available, places will be determined as follows:

-4. - Children living in the Eastern Area of Warwickshire who achieve the Automatic Qualifying Score or above for this school for this particular year of entry.
+3. Children who live in the priority circle who achieve the automatic qualifying score or above for this school, for this particular year of entry.

-6. Children living outside of the priority areas who achieve the Automatic Qualifying Score or above for this school for this particular year of entry
+4. Children living outside of the priority circle who achieve the automatic qualifying score or above for this school, for this particular year of entry.

-7. Children living inside or outside of the priority areas who achieve the minimum score or above for the waiting list for this school for this particular year of entry
+5. Children who score below the automatic qualifying score, but above the minimum score for the waiting list score for this school, for this particular year of entry.

 School Summary